 As much as possible, we will purposely avoid using the word “expat” on this website, due to its non-inclusive nature.
-Anyone from outside of the country, regardless of where they hail from, can be considered foreigners in Germany, newbies, or immigrants.
+Anyone from outside of the country, regardless of where they come from, can be considered foreigners in Germany, newbies, or immigrants.

 While we reference plenty of sites in this article about where anyone can look for work, there are some job search websites completely dedicated to those who move to Germany from abroad.

-- The Local
+5) The Local

-- Xpat Jobs
+6) Xpat Jobs

-If you’re curious about why we won’t ever use the word expat here, read this article from The Guardian, Why are white people expats when the rest of us are immigrants?.
+If you’re curious about why we won’t ever use the word “expat” here, read this article from The Guardian, Why are white people expats when the rest of us are immigrants?.

 Recruiters In Berlin

 Sometimes, it’s hard to find a job on your own, and you need help.
-Motivated recruiters will strive to place you as soon they can.
+Motivated recruiters will strive to place you as soon as they can.